c4s4/make-plus/README.md

 ## make-desc

 Describe given target.
-If makefile defines a *build* target, you might describe it with:
+You might describe *build* target it with:

 ```
 $ make-desc build